BandedHawk/system-simulator/README.md

 # system-simulator
-Code to allow simulating a real system to determine flow of events
+Code to allow simulation of a real system to determine flow of events and operational statistics on each component in the system.